bandicoot-imaging-sciences/bivot/README.md

       // the same page.
       id,

-      // Override the width and height of the Shimmer View when responsive
+      // Updates the width and height of the live Shimmer View.
+If unset, the
-      // is set to false.
-Bivot resizes responsively if width or height
+      // width and height are taken from the materialSet file.
+When responsive
+      // is true, it's the aspect ratio of the responsively sized view.
+When
+      // responsive is false, it's the absolute width and height.
-      // changes on a live Bivot component.
-If unset, the width and height
+      // NOTE: If width and height are overridden on the initial Bivot component
-      // are taken from the materialSet file. width,
+      //       while loading, the loading image may be inconsistently scaled. width,
       height,